1 child killed, 3 injured after Texas school bus crashes

 MESQUITE, Texas (AP) — School officials say one child was killed and three others were injured after their school bus crashed in North Texas.

-The Mesquite Independent School District says a bus carrying 41 students from Terry Middle School crashed Wednesday afternoon.
+The Mesquite Independent School District says a bus carrying 42 students from Terry Middle School crashed Wednesday afternoon.
 Aerial video showed the bus lying on its side in a ditch with its rear half showing scorch marks.
-It wasn’t immediately clear what caused the wreck.

-The district confirmed on its Facebook page Wednesday evening that one student had died.
-The child was not identified.
+Mesquite police say a power line struck by the bus ignited the fire, but the exact cause of the wreck remains under investigation.

-The 37 uninjured students were later returned to the school where counselors were on hand to meet them and their families.
+Civilians joined police and fire crews to rescue the children.
+Police say one student was dead at the scene.
+The child wasn’t identified.
+Three students, the bus driver and three officers were taken to hospitals with non-life-threatening injuries.

 Most Read Nation & World Stories